 The rules for providing paths of files are available in the configuration file template as a comment.
 The same rules apply to the command line argument and to the paths provided in the configuration file.

-Parameters gateway_interface (class) - the interface class (not an instance of it!)
+Parameters gateway\interface (class) - the interface class (not an instance of it!)

-5.6.12 mgttgateway.throttled exception module
+5.6.12 mqttgateway.throttled\exception module

 An exception class that throttles events in case an error is triggered too often.